teaching-on-testbeds/eval-online-chi/snippets/eval_online.md

 Then, you'll configure it to connect to Prometheus:

 * From the menu, choose: "Connections" > "Data Sources".
-* Click "Add data source" and choose "Prometheus".
+* Click "Add data source" and choose "Prometheus", then "Add new data source".
 * Set URL to http://prometheus:9090.
 * Click "Save & Test"